 1966: Rookie defenseman Bobby Orr plays his first NHL game and has an assist to help the Boston Bruins defeat the Detroit Red Wings 6-2 at Boston Garden.
 Detroit's Gordie Howe reaches a milestone of his own when he plays in the first game of his 21st consecutive season in the NHL, breaking the League record of 20 held by Dit Clapper and Bill Gadsby.

-1978: Exactly 12 years after he makes his NHL debut, Bobby Orr gets the 645th and final assist of his career in the Blackhawks' 6-2 victory against the Minnesota North Stars.
+1978: Exactly 12 years after he makes his NHL debut, Orr gets the 645th and final assist of his career in the Blackhawks' 6-2 victory against the Minnesota North Stars.

 1979: Two of the four teams that joined the NHL from the World Hockey Association get their first NHL victories.
-Blair McDonald's hat trick helps the Edmonton Oilers defeat the visiting Quebec Nordiques (another former WHA team) 6-3 at Northlands Coliseum.
+Blair MacDonald's hat trick helps the Edmonton Oilers defeat the visiting Quebec Nordiques (another former WHA team) 6-3 at Northlands Coliseum.
 Mark Howe's first two NHL goals (and an assist) spark the Hartford Whalers to a 6-3 win against the Los Angeles Kings at the Civic Center.

 1997: Patrick Marleau, an 18-year-old rookie forward, scores the first goal of his NHL career in the San Jose Sharks' 5-3 road loss to the Phoenix Coyotes.
 Marleau is the second-youngest player in 50 years to score an NHL goal; he goes on to score 508 in 19 seasons with the Sharks before signing with the Toronto Maple Leafs on July 2, 2017.